dbernhard-0x7CD/CookieBlock-Consent-Crawler/crawler/README.md

-  -h, --help            show this help message and exit -f FILE, --file FILE  Path to file containing one URL per line --launch-browser      Only launches the browser which allows modification of the current profile --url URL             Url to crawl once
+  -h, --help            show this help message and exit -f FILE, --file FILE  Path to file containing one URL per line --launch-browser      Only launches the browser which allows modification of the current profile -u --url URL          Url to crawl once
   -n NUM_BROWSERS, --num-browsers NUM_BROWSERS
                         Number of browsers to use in parallel -d USE_DB, --use-db USE_DB